prskr/unit-testing-101-csharp/README.md

-# Unit testing 101 - Ruby
+# Unit testing 101 - C#

-This is a basic introduction to unit testing in Ruby.
+This is a basic introduction to unit testing in C#.
 To learn the basics of testing, you will implement the well-known game _Fizz buzz_.

 Depending on who you ask you will get different answers according to the rules of this game.